Spectrum Logo

 During this activity, participants will gain an understanding of how radio telescopes collect and analyze data.

 * These lessons were created by the National Radio Astronomy Observatory (NRAO) as part of the National Radio Dynamic Zone (NRDZ) project.
-They were created by an experienced classroom educator who also has a Ph.D. in Science Education and a certificate in K-12 Integrated STEM education.
+They were created by Valarie Bogan who is an experienced classroom educator and has a Ph.D. in Science Education and a certificate in K-12 Integrated STEM education.
 These student-centered lessons combine hands-on activities, inquiry investigations, and small and whole-class discussions to build a deep understanding of radio frequencies.
-The NSF-funded NRDZ project has developed an NRDZ concept definition, designed and developed a prototype advanced spectrum monitoring device, and increased awareness of spectrum-related issues through educational programs.
-If you would like to learn more bout this program please click here.

 new logos